Walt Cassidy (artist): "Waltpaper"

 Throughout the 1990s, Walt Cassidy (then called Waltpaper, a reference to his early illustration work) was at the center of the New York City Club Kids, an artistic and fashion-conscious youth culture.
 The group was a definitive force in New York City's underground club culture at the time and made long-lasting contributions to mainstream art and fashion.
 According to Cassidy, "The nightclub for me was like a laboratory, a place where you were encouraged and rewarded for experimentation."
 He lived at the Chelsea Hotel during this time period.

 Cassidy founded the band BOOB (1995–98), a conceptual hardcore rock band, composed of various club kids, that began amidst the infamous Peter Gatien-owned nightclubs—The Limelight, Tunnel, Palladium, and Club USA—as well as the downtown venues CBGB and Don Hills.
 The band was known for their elaborate and over-the-top image, which sought to challenge gender social norms during the growing conservatism of Rudy Giuliani's "Quality of Life" campaign in New York City.

-In October 2019, Cassidy’s first book, NEW YORK: CLUB KIDS by Waltpaper, is published by Damiani.
-A high-impact visual diary of New York City in the 1990s, NEW YORK: CLUB KIDS is a comprehensive visual document of the decade's colorful nightlife and street culture.
-The book grants special access to an underground world, providing exclusive insight into the lifestyle of this celebrated and notorious clique.
-In New York Club Kids, Cassidy details the trajectory of the movement, illustrating his story with over 500 images by 18 photographers and artists who documented the scene.
-The images capture the driving members of the scene, as well as the thousands of other club-goers, along with the fashion, iconic clubland graphics, extravagant interiors of the mega-clubs they frequented, and the bustling city-scape of New York City in the 1990s.
-“There was a vast scene of people who were doing so many different things creatively,” says Cassidy.
-“The book is really a love story to New York, told from the vantage point of the Club Kids.”)
+In October 2019, Cassidy’s first book, New York: Club Kids, was published by Damiani.
+The book documents New York City’s club culture of the 1990s through a collection of photographs and commentary.

+It includes over 500 images by 18 photographers and artists, depicting nightlife, fashion, club interiors, and participants associated with the scene.
+The work also outlines the development of the Club Kids movement and its presence in the city’s cultural landscape during that period.
+Cassidy has described the book as a reflection on the creative community surrounding the Club Kids scene in New York.